A CELEBRATION OF WORLD-CLASS RACING

 ORGANIZER: ST. FRANCIS YACHT CLUB

+Founded in 1927, St. Francis Yacht Club is steeped in 90 years of yachting traditions.
+Through the years, the Club has always served the sport, and anchored the international game of yachting on San Francisco Bay.
 From the beginning, the St. Francis Yacht Club’s membership roster has included many of the Bay Area’s most prominent citizens and greatest sailors.
-Today, sailors such as Paul Cayard, John Kostecki, John Bertrand, Stan Honey, Morgan Larson, Nicole Breault and Russ Silvestri who continue to keep the St. Francis in the forefront of sailing.
+Today, sailors such as Paul Cayard, John Kostecki, John Bertrand, Stan Honey, Morgan Larson, Johnny Heineken, Nicole Breault and Russ Silvestri continue to keep the St. Francis in the forefront of sailing.

-The annual regatta schedule is one of the most active in the world.
+The Club’s annual regatta schedule is one of the most active in the world.
 Part of the attraction of racing at the St. Francis Yacht Club is the excellent and challenging year-round conditions unique to San Francisco Bay.
 Both physically beautiful and naturally demanding, the Bay provides a racer with the ultimate in wind, current and weather conditions for truly competitive, exciting sailing.

 The clubhouse provides a boating and social venue for members and their guests featuring deep-water guest docks, outstanding dining and incredible vistas of the Golden Gate Bridge and San Francisco Bay.
 The second floor Race Deck is the premier location to view yacht racing on the renowned City Front.
 With the skyline of San Francisco and the Golden Gate Bridge as a backdrop, St. Francis Yacht Club prides itself on providing visitors with every comfort and amenity while dazzling them with spectacular surroundings.